sagedemage/neovim-config/readme.md

 # neovim-config
-My configuration of vim using the vim plugin manager.
+My configuration of neovim using the vim plugin manager.

 ## Setup instructions